sjaakjules/Dendron-Megafauna/vault/project-structure.framework.md

 ### Stories

 Stories are paths through the project.
+They are  vehicles that can make the friction in the networks of relationships higher or lower, and filter what is being transmitted.
+- Stories focuses  attention, highlight certain relationships, encourage people to consider our core themes
+- Stories have: characters, stages, event

 They can take the form of

-- freeform, exploritary  and DIY stories participants can construct for themselves by exploring the research cluster on GitHub
+- freeform, exploratory  and DIY stories participants can construct for themselves by exploring the research cluster on GitHub
-- videos, gifs and images describing key stories
+- videos, gifs and images,